SwiftERM Hyper-personalisation for ecommerce email marketing

 Whether companies have already implemented marketing technology or hope to deepen their usage of front-running trends like AI and machine learning within more targeted areas of their marketing, the tide has turned toward adoption and full integration of marketing technology within the team.

-With the growth in adoption rates, scalable features, and increased personalisation, those companies who fail to implement marketing automation will undoubtedly have trouble keeping up with the competition.
+With the growth in adoption rates, scalable features, and increased personalisation, those companies that fail to implement marketing automation will undoubtedly have trouble keeping up with the competition.

 What you should look for in SMB and enterprise marketing automation software